WebOfTrustInfo/rwot11-the-hague/final-documents/composable-credentials.md

 The Verifiable Credential (VC) ecosystem has encountered several use cases that require a third-party assertion, or a linked claim to an existing object (another VC, a PDF, a web page, etc).
 Whether it is product reviews, linked claims of self-created credentials, provenance of academic paper reviews, or some other general purpose third-party assertion, these use cases have several requirements in common.
 Each use case may also require a domain-specific set of fields.

-We propose a minimal format for connecting (and optionally cryptographically binding) credentials that will allow each use of third-party assertions to be represented as a set of LinkedClaims.
+We propose a minimal format for connecting (and optionally cryptographic binding) credentials that will allow each use of third-party assertions to be represented as a set of LinkedClaims.
 Such a data set will enable verifiers to evaluate the credibility of claims, including those sourced from outside the Verifiable Credential ecosystem.

 Further, we propose to demonstrate the ability to compose several Verifiable Credentials into a single domain-specific credential using the LinkedClaim vocabulary that will satisfy the domain requirements of the likely users.